Child TDEE Calculator

 - Very Active — Intensive daily training, competitive athletics, or highly physical lifestyles.

-For most school-age children who participate in regular physical activity, Active is a reasonable starting point.
+For many school-age children who participate in regular physical activity, Active is a reasonable starting point.

 A Note on Calorie Changes for Children